 • Slider Image

-As part of its on-going campaign to stop the proliferation of CO2 pipelines in Illinois, Eco-Justice Collaborative (EJC) has been monitoring Navigator CO2 Ventures’ permitting process with the U.S. Army Corps of Engineers.
-Under the authority of the Clean Water Act, the Corps must issue permits for the deposition of fill or dredged material into surface waters, including rivers , tributaries, and wetlands.
+As part of its on-going campaign to stop the proliferation of CO2 pipelines in Illinois, Eco-Justice Collaborative (EJC) has been monitoring their permit review by the U.S. Army Corps of Engineers.
+Under the authority of the Clean Water Act, the Corps must protect our nation’s surface waters by regulating the deposition of fill or dredged material into rivers, streams, and wetlands.

 Just fill in your contact information and click next to read the letter.
 You can modify this letter if you like - or send it as is.